-The primary responsibility for removing snow and ice from our city streets rests on the Street Department.
+The primary responsibility for removing snow and ice from our city streets rests with the Street Department.
 The Street Department utilizes 7 trucks equipped with salt spreaders and plows to fulfill this role.
-Our employees are each assigned a specific route and they are responsible for specific streets.
-We also utilize trucks equipped with salt spreaders and plows from the Water Department, Wastewater Department and the Gas Department.
-These trucks are equipped with larger plows and spreaders so they are assigned streets that are wider.
+Our employees are each assigned a specific route and are responsible for specific streets.
+We also utilize trucks equipped with salt spreaders and plows from the Water Department, Parks Dept, and the Gas Department.
+These trucks are assigned streets and facilities to salt, and plow, so we can better, and quicker, treat our streets.

 We monitor many different weather outlets during winter months to try and piece together the most accurate forecast for our region.
 When we get a clear picture of the impending weather, we determine what actions are warranted.
 If during our normal working hours, we will be here and be ready.
-However, if the storm is predicted to start after hours, we may determine to be at work and waiting on the inclement weather to start so we can be in front of the weather.
+However, if the storm is predicted to start after hours, we may determine to be at work and waiting for the inclement weather to start so we are prepared as soon as the conditions warrant.